Defense Of Your Future After Domestic Assault Charges

 If you’re facing a domestic assault charge, you need a lawyer with integrity who understands the emotional aspects of your case and will work to protect your rights to your family.

-A conviction of domestic assault can impact how you interact with those you love the most.
-It may affect the court’s decision in any outstanding divorce or child custody cases.
+A conviction for a crime like domestic assault can impact how you interact with those you love the most.
+It may affect the court’s decision in an outstanding divorce or child custody case.
 You may be ordered to limit contact with the person assaulted.
 You could be required to attend a domestic abuse counseling program, or subjected to evaluation and treatment for alcohol or drug dependency.
+The repercussions of a court’s determination of guilt can spin out for a very long time.
+Aggressive defense is in your best interest when you have been charged with a domestic violence offense.